GraphQLByPoP/graphql-server/README.md

 - <a href="https://newapi.getpop.org/graphiql/?query=query%20GetPosts(%24includeAuthor%3A%20Boolean!%2C%20%24rootLimit%3A%20Int%20%3D%203%2C%20%24nestedLimit%3A%20Int%20%3D%202)%20%7B%0A%20%20rootPosts%3A%20posts(limit%3A%24rootLimit)%20%7B%0A%20%20%20%20id%0A%20%20%20%20title%0A%20%20%20%20author%20%40include(if%3A%20%24includeAuthor)%20%7B%0A%20%20%20%20%20%20id%0A%20%20%20%20%20%20name%0A%20%20%20%20%20%20nestedPosts%3A%20posts(limit%3A%24nestedLimit)%20%7B%0A%20%20%20%20%20%20%20%20id%0A%20%20%20%20%20%20%20%20url%0A%20%20%20%20%20%20%20%20title%0A%20%20%20%20%20%20%20%20date%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D&operationName=GetPosts&variables=%7B%0A%20%20%22includeAuthor%22%3A%20true%0A%7D" target="leoloso-graphiql">Directives</a>
 - <a href="https://newapi.getpop.org/graphiql/?query=query%20GetPosts(%24includeAuthor%3A%20Boolean!%2C%20%24rootLimit%3A%20Int%20%3D%203%2C%20%24nestedLimit%3A%20Int%20%3D%202)%20%7B%0A%20%20rootPosts%3A%20posts(limit%3A%24rootLimit)%20%7B%0A%20%20%20%20id%0A%20%20%20%20title%0A%20%20%20%20...postProperties%0A%20%20%7D%0A%7D%0Afragment%20postProperties%20on%20Post%20%7B%0A%20%20author%20%40include(if%3A%20%24includeAuthor)%20%7B%0A%20%20%20%20id%0A%20%20%20%20name%0A%20%20%20%20nestedPosts%3A%20posts(limit%3A%24nestedLimit)%20%7B%0A%20%20%20%20%20%20id%0A%20%20%20%20%20%20url%0A%20%20%20%20%20%20title%0A%20%20%20%20%20%20date%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D&operationName=GetPosts&variables=%7B%0A%20%20%22includeAuthor%22%3A%20true%0A%7D" target="leoloso-graphiql">Fragments with directives</a>
 - <a href="https://newapi.getpop.org/graphiql/?query=query%20GetPosts(%24rootLimit%3A%20Int%20%3D%203%2C%20%24nestedLimit%3A%20Int%20%3D%202)%20%7B%0A%20%20rootPosts%3A%20posts(limit%3A%24rootLimit)%20%7B%0A%20%20%20%20id%0A%20%20%20%20title%0A%20%20%20%20author%20%7B%0A%20%20%20%20%20%20id%0A%20%20%20%20%20%20name%0A%20%20%20%20%20%20content(limit%3A%24nestedLimit)%20%7B%0A%20%20%20%20%20%20%20%20__typename%0A%20%20%20%20%20%20%20%20title%0A%20%20%20%20%20%20%20%20...%20on%20Post%20%7B%0A%20%20%20%20%20%20%20%20%20%20excerpt%0A%20%20%20%20%20%20%20%20%20%20tags%20%7B%0A%20%20%20%20%20%20%20%20%20%20%20%20name%0A%20%20%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%20%20...%20on%20Media%20%7B%0A%20%20%20%20%20%20%20%20%20%20url%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D&operationName=GetPosts" target="leoloso-graphiql">Inline fragments</a>

-### Adding 100% compliance to the GraphQL spec

-100% compliance of the [GraphQL spec](https://graphql.github.io/graphql-spec/draft/) is almost there.
-The remaining items to implement are:

-1. Satisfying the `"__schema"` field
-2. Adding support for mutations

-The first item should be ready within a few days ([issue here](https://github.com/getpop/api-graphql/issues/3)).
-The second item should be ready within a couple of months.

 ### Support for REST too